 - All reagents have CE labelling

-- ImuPro300, the test for more than 270 foodstuffs, is performed of venous blood samples, the gold standard for quantitative measurements.
-Finger prick blood is used for ImuPro100 only, as just for this smaller test (90 allergens) the quantity of blood gained from the finger or the ear as well as the quality is sufficient.
+- ImuPro Complete, the test for more than 270 foodstuffs, is performed of venous blood samples, the gold standard for quantitative measurements.
+Finger prick blood is used for smaller tests only so the quantity of blood gained from the finger or the ear as well as the quality is sufficient.